 Study limitations.
-Our study has several limitations.
 First, the analysis reported in this study represents a single-center experience and describes outcomes of patients who underwent revascularization by highly experienced operators; therefore, these results may not be fully generalizable across all patient subtypes and operators.
 Second, our study is non-randomized, and therefore we do not know how much better our algorithm would have fared against a usual approach to SFA-CTO revascularization; nonetheless, the technical success rate in our study was 93%, which is fairly high considering the challenging lesion subtype of SFA-CTO.
 Third, our study presents a relatively limited perspective on the use of specialized crossing devices; the study, however, is representative of the use of these devices in a real-world clinical practice.

 We describe a new predictive model to better assess the morphologic complexity of patients undergoing percutaneous revascularization of SFA-CTOs.
 Using the FACTOR score and algorithm, we saw a stepwise increase in procedural success rates from 59% to 93%.
 The core principal of our approach is the use of alternative arterial access sites for patients with more complex lesion morphologies.
 Future studies will be needed to further explore the relationships between the FACTOR score, procedural times, fluoroscopy times, and radiation doses.